davycheng123/AmazonRainforestWithAI/README.md

   + We have finish the Model with Tree, Animal, Human, Terrain and the Weather.
   + We can see the interaction between them and see the affect of it.
   + Simulation are prepared, not running state yet

+- 4.Version(24.06.2022):
+  + Model is up and running, it is ready for the simulation with 3 Agents: Tree, Human, Animals.
+  + Various tests are performed to find the most similar result to the real data.
+  + We gather enough data for our comparision.
+  + Visualization run on kepler, a website that you can run real data on.
+  + The Research question is ready as soon as we have the number after the simulation.

 ## 2 Week Goal:
 #Date (31.05.2022)
 - All of the Agent and Layer are implemented, up and running.
-- Simulation are implemented
+- Simulation are implemented.
-- Finish small things like: Comment on Code and working on the documentation

 #Date (14.06.2022)
 - The Model should be visualized with result from the simulation
 - The Research question will be conducted with enough Data

+#Date (28.06.2022)
+- The Presentation should be done.
+- The Project is cleaned without unused file.
+- Finish small things like: Comment on Code and working on the documentation.

 ## Research Question(s):
 - What role do humans play in the growth of the rainforest?
 Would it make a big difference for the forest if humans were not included in the calculation?
-- What happens in the event of a fire or other rare event?
-Does that have a big impact on the rainforest?
-Because the temperatures in the forest are pretty much the same all year round.

 ## Topic:
 Simulation of all aspects that have influenced the rainforest in the past and compare the result with different configurations